whitneylosinski/Eat.Sleep.Data/README.md

 *  Are robust to outliers and nonlinear data.
 *  Run efficiently on large datasets

 From the random forest regressor, we achieved an r-squared value from a testing set of about 0.95 which was suspiciously high.
-However, we ran an additional calcuation to determine the mean squared error which resulted in about 53.86.
+However, we ran an additional calculation to determine the mean squared error which resulted in about 53.86.
 This means that, on average, this model's price prediction was off by about $7.30.

 To view this preliminary Random Forest Regressor model, follow the link below:
 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/Baseline_Model_Testing/Baseline_Model_Testing_files/Baseline_Random_Forest_Regressor.ipynb">Random Forest Model</a>

-Additional tests are being planned, including tweaking of the hyperparameters, to further reduce predictive errors as well as minimize overfitting to machine learning models.

-Following these two baseline tests, the group collaborated on producing a multi-collinearity matrix which revealed numerous variables in the dataset with significantly high collinearity.
-With the aid of this matrix, we began the process of re-examining the input variables to fine-tune the feature selection and reduction process.
+Following these two baseline tests, additional tests are in the planning stage, including tweaking of the hyperparameters, to further reduce predictive errors as well as minimize overfitting to the models.
+Furthermore, the group collaborated on producing a multi-collinearity matrix which revealed numerous variables in the dataset with significantly high collinearity.
+With the aid of this matrix, we have begun the process of re-examining the input variables to fine-tune the feature selection and reduction process.

-For more indepth discussion of the MLMs, follow this link:
+For a more indepth discussion of the MLMs, follow this link:

 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/Machine-Learning-Model-Development">MLM_wiki_link</a>